 Meaning other sports may have taken place prior to the arrival of Greyhound Racing.

 FIRST MEETING—————————–April 24th 1987.

 All venues covered would have to be licensed with the government, licensed suggested in this section would refere to tracks operating under NGRC Rules.

-INSIDE OR OUTSIDE HARE TYPE——Inside Sumner (purchased from the old track at Brean in Somerset).
+INSIDE OR OUTSIDE HARE TYPE——Inside Sumner (purchased from the old Longlevens track in Gloucester).

 DISTANCES———————————–250, 415 and 595 metres.

 Please note that most racing venues distances had become varied throughout the years, the ones given above were at once point set and offers only a guidance to the track size.